-The following is a guide to the style of presentation recommended for assessments in the HPSC modules for which I am module tutor.
+This is a guide to the style of presentation recommended for assessments in the HPSC modules for which I am module tutor.
 Students are strongly encouraged to follow this guide as a step towards using professional systems of style.
-Of the infinite variety of forms available to writers, the form described here is meant to be highly efficient for achieving excellent results in short periods of time and under tight constraints for word count.
+Of the infinite variety of approaches available to writers, the approach described here is meant to be highly efficient for achieving excellent results in short periods of time and under tight constraints for word count.

 Specific style guide on format

-You submit your essay as one Acrobat pdf file, one Microsoft Word file, or one file in from compatible software.
+You submit your essay as one Microsoft Word file, or one file from compatible software.
 This must be submitted in British English.
 Your completed essay is uploaded through the module’s Moodle site in the section titled “Submit Assignments Here”.

 At the start of your document, provide the following information: